 The Transylvania University Alumni Association comprises all living graduates and former students who attended the University for at least one year.
 Membership in the association is conferred upon graduation (or when the class graduates in the case of transfer or withdrawal).
-The association is directed by the Alumni Executive Board, which supports the university's admissions, career development, fund-raising, and alumni programming efforts.
+The association is directed by the Transylvania Alumni Board (TAB), which cultivates a robust alumni network to drive alumni engagement, attract exceptional students, develop a life-long community, promote financial support, and create memorable alumni experiences.